Data-Driven Amazon Ad Optimization: The Ultimate Guide

 Step 5: Add the percentage spent on each ASIN.
 Compare % Spend on Band A, Band B, and Band C.

 Well, it's not voila!
-But you got the job done!
+And it takes a lot of time, but you got the job done!

 Ready-To-Use Dashboards

-With atom11, an Amazon ad optimization software, you can get an ad spend profile by band type.
+With atom11, an Amazon ad optimization software and PPC tool, you can get an ad spend profile by band type.

 Understanding your Spend Profile by Product and Product Band is not just about allocating a budget; it's about strategically investing in your products based on market performance and potential.
 This approach leads to more informed decisions, ensuring that each dollar spent on advertising contributes effectively to your overall business goals on Amazon.